plurid/plurid/docs/ARCHITECTURE.md

 - arrangement restore: `restoreArrangement` (raw, exact tree+links set - no reconcile);
 - undo/redo MARKERS: `undo: (_state) => {}` and `redo: (_state) => {}` - deliberate no-op reducers; the actual work happens in the middleware, which intercepts the action types.

-THE HISTORY MIDDLEWARE (`services/state/middleware/history.ts` : `createHistoryMiddleware`) is spatial undo/redo over the AUTHORED arrangement (structure, pinned positions, links), keyed on `arrangementSignature` (`services/logic/arrangement/signature`, also a public export):
+THE HISTORY MIDDLEWARE (`services/state/middleware/history.ts` : `createHistoryMiddleware`) is spatial undo/redo over the AUTHORED arrangement (structure, pinned positions, links), keyed on `arrangementSignature` (`services/logic/arrangement/signature`, also a public export). `space/historyBegin` … `space/historyEnd` (ref-counted) fold everything in between into ONE entry (a drag is one undo, not sixty); `meta.history: 'skip'` bypasses one action; after every stack change the availability is written to `state.space.history` (`{ canUndo, canRedo, undoDepth, redoDepth }`) for host controls:

 - One snapshot per SIGNATURE change: a relayout reflow moves auto-layout positions but leaves the signature unchanged, so it is ignored - which is what lets a restore stick instead of being re-reconciled away.
 A real authoring change (plane added/removed/shown/hidden/moved, link edited) flips it and is recorded.
 - STATELESS: it compares THIS action's before/after signatures (a tracked `lastSignature` would go stale across a skipped remote apply).
 Fast path: neither `tree` nor `links` changed reference.